jlevy/lft/lft.md

 5. **Easy extensibility:** This is the biggest departure from many existing tools.
-   It is easy to add new operations, and these operations should be in a simple format that's also easy for an LLM to write (generally, possibly restricted Python or TypeScript/HTML/CSS, as these are well understood by LLMs).
+   It is easy to add new operations, and these operations should be in a simple format that’s also easy for an LLM to write (generally, possibly restricted Python or TypeScript/HTML/CSS, as these are well understood by LLMs).

 6. **Built-in compositionality:** Typically missing in many tools is the idea of